Persepolis (film)

-Persepolis is a 2007 adult animated biographical drama film written and directed by Marjane Satrapi and Vincent Paronnaud, based on Satrapi's autobiographical graphic novel of the same name.
+Persepolis is a 2007 French-language adult animated biographical drama film written and directed by Marjane Satrapi and Vincent Paronnaud, based on Satrapi's autobiographical graphic novel of the same name.
 The story follows a young girl as she comes of age against the backdrop of the Iranian Revolution.
 The title references the historical city of Persepolis.

 An international co-production between France and the United States, the film premiered at the 2007 Cannes Film Festival, where it co-won the Jury Prize, alongside Silent Light.
 It was released in France and Belgium on 27 June 2007, earning universal praise from critics.
 The film was selected as the French entry for the Best Foreign Language Film category and was nominated for Best Animated Feature at the 80th Academy Awards, making Satrapi the first woman to be nominated in that category.

 Plot

 At Orly Airport in Paris, Marjane "Marji" Satrapi prepares to board a plane to Tehran, but changes her mind at the last moment.
-She spends the whole day at the airport, reflecting on her life before her departure to France.
+She spends the whole day at the airport, reflecting on her life before her departure from France.

 During the 1979 Iranian revolution against the Shah of Iran, Marji's upper middle-class family participates in the rallies, though she is forbidden from attending.
-Marji's uncle Anouche comes to dinner upon release from prison, inspiring Marji with stories of his life on the run from the government.
+Marji's uncle Anoosh comes to dinner upon release from prison, inspiring Marji with stories of his life on the run from the government.
 The Shah is deposed, and elections for a new leading power commence; Islamic fundamentalists win the elections and impose strict Islamic law, forcing women to dress "modestly" and wear headscarves.
-Anouche is rearrested and executed for his political beliefs.
+Anoosh is rearrested and executed for his political beliefs.
 Over time, many Iranians escape abroad.

 The Iran–Iraq War breaks out and the Iranian government takes away even more social freedoms.
 Marji's uncle Taher suffers a heart attack and must go to England for surgery, but only those approved by the Board of Health can leave the country.
 When Marji's aunt seeks permission, she finds that the hospital director is her former window washer, who is incompetent and submissive to religion.
 Marji and her father visit Khosro for a fake passport.
 Khosro is sheltering Niloufar, a woman wanted for her Communist beliefs.
 When Niloufar is caught and executed, Khosro flees.
 Taher dies afterward.

 As she grows up, Marji buys heavy metal music on the black market and wears Western clothing.
 When she rebuts a teacher's lies about government abuses, she is expelled.
 Fearing her arrest, her parents send her to a French lycée in Vienna to live with her mother's best friend.
 Marjane is later sent to live in a boarding house with Catholic nuns.
 Marji makes few friends and feels isolated.
 After she insults a nun, she is thrown out.
 She moves from house to house until she rents a room from Dr. Frau Schloss, a former teacher with an unstable personality.